oasisfeng/island/README.md

 - "App Timer" feature in Digital Wellbeing is not available.
 (Usage statistics still works)
 - If any corporation Google account is logged-in on the device, Google Play Store will operate in "Work Mode" which may block the installation of paid apps.
 - On Android version prior to 7.1, app backup (e.g. Cloud backup for app data with Google Drive) will stop working.
 (Android 7.1+ is not affected)
+- (Demigod mode only) You can no longer create new Island space after Demigod is activated.
+It's suggested to setup Island space before activating Demigod mode.
 - (God mode only) This device may no longer be available on the Google Play Store web site. (missing from the drop-down list of devices when initiating app installation from web) App installation from Google Play Store on the device is working as normal.
 - (God mode only) You may see "Device is managed by your organization" (or similar words) in some system UI (e.g. Lock Screen).
 It's a the standard transparency notice of Android for Work.

 God mode could only be [setup manually](/setup.md#manual-setup-for-island-in-god-mode--demigod-mode) at present.